Temple Beth-El (Great Neck, New York): History

 The building underwent drastic renovation following a fire in 2001 that significantly damaged the property.
 Since the fire, Temple Beth-El has continued to go through renovations, including those to repair flood damage from Hurricane Isaias in 2020.

-At its height, the synagogue membership boasted over 1500 families, though the trends of aging membership and demographic changes on the Great Neck peninsula halved it to 875 families by 2009 and 620 in 2018.
+At its height, the synagogue membership boasted over 1,500 families, though the trends of aging membership and demographic changes on the Great Neck Peninsula halved it to 875 families by 2009 and 620 in 2018.

-The COVID crisis in 2020 and shrinking enrollment led Temple Beth-El of Great Neck's Religious School to merge with that of Temple Israel of Great Neck to form the Kulanu Religious School led by Rabbi Amy Roth.
+The COVID-19 crisis in 2020 and shrinking enrollment in both synagogues’ programs, Temple Beth-El of Great Neck's Religious School merged with that of Temple Israel of Great Neck to form the Kulanu Religious School led by Rabbi Amy Roth.
+The partnership ended in 2023 and The Kehillah Project religious school program was started as Temple Beth-El's own program, under the leadership of Rabbi Megan Brumer.

-That same year, co-Senior Rabbis Meir and Tara Feldman announced they would leave the congregation mid-contract in 2022 after serving 11 years in order to move to Israel.
+In 2020, co-Senior Rabbis Meir and Tara Feldman announced they would leave the congregation mid-contract in 2022 after serving 11 years in order to move to Israel.

-In May of 2024, a visioning team was formed to plot out it's future.
+In May 2024, a strategic visioning team was formed to plan for its future.
+One new focus was to become the leader in synagogue-based adult Jewish education and cultural arts on Long Island.
+Thanks to the philanthropic support of temple members, the temple launched the Susan Stumer Cultural Arts Center and the Moses & Miriam Center for Pluralistic Adult Jewish Learning.
+In 2025, adult education and cultural arts offerings attracted more attendees than any other synagogue on Long Island.

-Temple Beth-El of Great Neck's once award-winning Early Childhood Education Center, last led by Karen Wasserman, was closed after six decades, as announced to the congregation on March 5, 2025 and in a June 3, 2025 sermon by which time membership had fallen to 400 units.
+Temple Beth-El of Great Neck's once award-winning Early Childhood Education Center, last led by Karen Wasserman, was closed after six decades, as announced to the congregation on March 5, 2025, and in a June 3, 2025 sermon by which time membership had fallen to 400 units.

-An April 29, 2025 announcement to the synagogue membership shared the decision to sell its building to a Sephardic community yeshiva.
-A June 3, 2025 update to the congregation announced a possible merger with Temple Tikvah of Hyde Park would not move forward.
+As part of the efforts of the strategic visioning team to ensure a strong future and financial foundation to move forward, an April 29, 2025 announcement to the synagogue membership shared plans to sell its building to a Sephardic community yeshiva and leaseback a smaller footprint on their historic campus.
+A June 3, 2025 update to the congregation announced a possible consolidation with Temple Tikvah of Hyde Park would not move forward.